The International Lifesaving Federation has appointed Agadir in Morocco as the location of the 2022 Lifesaving World Championships.

 Agadir is a major city in mid-southern Morocco.
 It is located on the shore of the Atlantic Ocean near the foot of the Atlas Mountains, just north of the point where the Sousse River flows into the ocean.

-Agadir is a fine modern city at the Atlantic Ocean with wide avenues, blooming gardens, superb hotels, first grade airport and a magnificent port.
+Agadir is a fine and modern city at the Atlantic Ocean with wide avenues, blooming gardens, superb hotels, first grade airport and a magnificent port.
 The population of Agadir (700,000 approximately) is known for their hospitality and care and you would surely find yourselves wanting to come back to enjoy the city.

 The Hotels, Beach venue, Pool venue and Lifesaving Village are all within 1.5 km from each other, which is all on walking distance.
 Therefore the 2022 LWC will be green and compact World Championships.